-Justice Court handles traffic tickets in Tillamook County that are written by the Tillamook County Sheriff's Department, Oregon State Police, State Parks, State Forestry, Oregon Liquor Control Commission, other state agencies, and some tickets written by the police officers for Tillamook city and the City of Manzanita.
+Justice Court handles traffic tickets in Tillamook County that are written by the Tillamook County Sheriff's Department, Oregon State Police, Tillamook City Police, State Parks, State Forestry, Oregon Liquor Control Commission, other state agencies, and some tickets written by the police officers for the City of Manzanita.
+The Sheriff's Department contracts with the City of Garibaldi and Bay City for police services.
 Other local traffic courts

 A traffic ticket is a violation.
 These are not criminal charges, and you are not entitled to a jury trial or a court appointed attorney.
 The officer must prove the ticket at trial by providing evidence more likely than not that the violation occurred.
 This standard of proof is also called a preponderance of evidence.
 The Oregon Evidence Code applies in trials.